Smoke Alarm Servicing During the Time of COVID-19

 We are here to help - Finding the right balance

-With further restrictions being enforced in Victoria, it is a timely reminder that the Coronavirus (COVID-19) pandemic is likely to continue impacting all of our daily lives for the next six months or more.
+With further restrictions being enforced in many states of Australia over the past months, it is safe to say that the Coronavirus (COVID-19) pandemic is likely to continue impacting all of our daily lives for the next six months or more.

 Even if not directly affected by strict isolation requirements, the ongoing need to practice social distancing remains in place for all Australians for the foreseeable future.